"We have to admit that there is an immeasurable distance between all that

 under which the various books and passages were developed, they can only

-partially surmise what the author believed overall, they are generally
+partially surmise what the author believed overall and what his agenda was, they are generally

 ignorant of the unfolding processes in the development of the two–old and new–canons